Alfred Rosenheim

 Alfred Faist Rosenheim, F.A.I.A.
-(June 10, 1859 - September 9, 1943) was an architect born in St. Louis, Missouri and a Fellow of the American Institute of Architects.
-He was one of the leading architects in Los Angeles, California in the early part of the 20th century.
-His major works include the Hellman Building, Hamburger's Department Store, Second Church of Christ Scientist and the Eugene W. Britt House.
+(June 10, 1859 – September 9, 1943) was an American architect.
+A Fellow of the American Institute of Architects, he was one of the leading architects in Los Angeles in the early part of the 20th century.
+His major works include the Hellman Building, Hamburger's Department Store, Second Church of Christ, Scientist, and the Eugene W. Britt House.

 Education and early career

-Rosenheim was born to a Jewish family in St. Louis, Missouri, the son of immigrants from Germany.
+Rosenheim was born in St. Louis to a Jewish family in St. Louis, Missouri, the son of immigrants from Germany.
 After attending public schools in St. Louis, he studied in Frankfurt am Main, Germany from 1872 to 1875.
 When he returned from Germany, Rosenheim was a student at Washington University in St. Louis from 1876 to 1879.
 He next attended the Massachusetts Institute of Technology, from 1879 to 1881.

 Rosenheim began his career as a draftsman working for Charles K. Ramsay of Boston from 1881 to 1883.
 In early 1884, he joined the practice of Major Francis D. Lee, then the leading architect in St. Louis.
 When Major Lee died in 1885, Rosenheim took over the practice.
 In 1894, he formed a partnership with T. C. Link and William B. Ittner that lasted until 1897.
 From 1897 to 1899, he worked in a partnership with his younger brother, Samuel F. Rosenheim, with Alfred working in Boston and Samuel in St. Louis.
 During this time, the Rosenheim firm designed Farragut Chambers, a ten-story apartment house in Washington, D.C., and various structures in Boston and Worcester, Massachusetts.
 In 1899, Rosenheim returned to St. Louis, where he remained until 1903.